This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 Repeating a course that a student originally completed with a grade of A (4.0), B (3.0), C (2.0), or P (Pass) will have NO effect on the student’s GPA or units completed.

-If you have received a "D", "F" or "NC" in the same class more than once, please make an appointment with a counselor to discuss your next steps, as you may be eligible for academic renewal.
+If you have received a "D", "F" or "NC" in the a class you do not plan to repeat, please make an appointment with a counselor to discuss if you are eligible for academic renewal and/or progress renewal.

 What is the difference between schools on the semester system vs. quarter system?